gottacatchenall/ms_false_negatives/README.md

 stability of the metaweb paper beyond a threshold of samples [@Song2022RapMon].
 But does this extend to other network properties?
 And how can we be sure we are at the threshold at which we can be confident our sample characterizes the whole system?
-We suggest that modeling observation error like we have done here can address these questions and aid in the design of samples of species interactions.
-To try and sample to avoid all false-negatives is a fool's errand.
+We suggest that modeling observation error as we have done here can address these questions and aid in the design of samples of species interactions.
+To try to survey to avoid all false-negatives is a fool's errand.
 Species ranges overlap to form mosaics, which themselves are often changing in time.
 Communities and networks don't end in space, and the interactions that connect species on the 'periphery' of a given network to species outside the